divyanshbhardwajx1/CampusFind/README.md

 ## 👨‍💻 Author

 **Divyansh Bhardwaj**
-Cybersecurity Enthusiast | Developer |
+Cybersecurity Enthusiast | Developer

 ---

-## ⭐ Note
+## 📌 License

-This project is developed as part of a **Software Engineering academic project**.
+This project is developed for academic and educational purposes.

 ---

-## 📌 License
+## ⭐ Support

-This project is for educational purposes.
+If you like this project, consider giving it a ⭐ on GitHub!